andygellermann/doegel-laravel-poll/README.md

 ```
 npm install
 ```
-If you have any ``ermission denied`` error messages, type following into terminal:
+If you have any ``permission denied`` error messages, type following into terminal:
 ```
 sudo chown -R $(whoami) ~/.npm
 ```